 How to find lost AirPods

-If you lose your AirPods, you can use the Find my iPhone app to locate them.
+If you lose your AirPods, you can use the Find My app to locate them.
 If you lost your AirPods nearby, in your home for example:

-Open Find my iPhone on an iOS device or iCloud.com > Tap on AirPods in the list > Tap Actions > Tap Play Sound.
+Open Find My app on an iOS device or iCloud.com > Tap on the Devices tab at the bottom > Find your AirPods in the list > Tap Play Sound.
 If only one AirPod is missing, you can mute the sound from the AirPod you haven't lost.

 If you don't know where you lost your AirPods:

-Open Find my iPhone on an iOS device or iCloud.com > Tap on AirPods in the list.
-The last place they were connected to an iPhone over Bluetooth will be displayed in the Find My iPhone app.
-You can then tap the car icon to get directions to the last known location.
+Open Find My app on an iOS device or iCloud.com > Tap on the Devices tab at the bottom > Find your AirPods in the list.
+The last place they were connected to an iPhone over Bluetooth will be displayed.
+You can then tap Directions to get directions to the last known location.

 How to clean AirPods